ogdenstudios/recipeswithoutblogs/README.md

 ## Accessibility checks

-We use [Pa11y CI](https://github.com/pa11y/pa11y-ci) to check for [WCAG2.0 AA compliance](https://www.w3.org/WAI/WCAG21/quickref/) on the application.
+We use [Pa11y CI](https://github.com/pa11y/pa11y-ci) to check for [WCAG2.0 AAA compliance](https://www.w3.org/WAI/WCAG21/quickref/) on the application.
 Automated testing isn't configured yet, but you can run `yarn run pa11y-ci` and Pa11y CI will use the configuration found in `.pa11yci`.
 If you've added a new view, you'll need to add it to the list of URLs to be checked.
 This will be run on all PRs, and eventually made part of our CI process.